-Notes: 1.
-Performance not guaranteed over full specified IF input operating range

-2. I Q crosstalk is determined from the gain and phase match by the following formula Crosstalk = 20 Log (tan(phase error + Atan (1+amplitude imbalance) -45°))

-3. Over specified gain dynamic, $1k\Omega$ load up to 22MHz baseband

-- 4. Over specified gain dynamic range, $1k\Omega$ load up to 30MHz baseband - 5.
-Baseband bandwidth 0.1 to 22MHz - 6.
-The device should not be operated beyond the point of output clipping.
-The quality and amplitude of the baseband output signals cannot be guaranteed once this level has been exceeded. - 7.
-Operating temperature range for the SL1711B is 0°C to 70°C. This applies to applications featuring a double sided copper board.
-For other applications not using such a board, the maximum operating temperature may be reduced. - 8.
-The above device characteristics are guaranteed provided the output is maintained below the onset of clipping.
+- 1. Performance not guaranteed over full specified IF input operating range. - 2.
+I Q crosstalk is determined from the gain and phase match by the following formula.
+Crosstalk = 20 Log (tan(phase error + Atan (1+amplitude imbalance) -45°)). - 3.
+Over specified gain dynamic range, $1K\Omega$ and 15pF load up to 30MHz baseband. - 4.
+Over specified gain dynamic range, $1K\Omega$ and 15pF load up to 15MHz baseband. - 5.
+Over specified gain dynamic range, $1K\Omega$ and 15pF load up to 30MHz baseband. - 6.
+The device should not be operated beyond the point of output clipping since gain match may be compromised. - 7.
+Operating temperature range for the SL1714 is 0°C to 70°C. This applies to applications featuring a double sided copper board.
+For other applications not using such a board, the maximum operating temperature may be reduced.
+Operating temperature range for the SL1714C is 0° to 85°C. - 8.
+Operation above the recommended IQ output level may result in outputs with harmonic performance degraded.